 Ian has been a missionary, Bible smuggler, TV salesman, church leader, youth worker and founder of the Matrix charity.
 Currently he is European Director of 24-7 Prayer and chaplain to Woking Football Club.

 Carl has been in the prophetic ministry since 1993.
 He serves on the core team of the Pioneer network of Churches and as a prophetic advisor to the Together network.
 Carl’s heart is to see the prophetic encourage individuals, leadership teams and churches.

 Allan facilitates the overseas involvement of New Community Church, Southampton where he also leads the Eastleigh congregation with his wife Lizzie.
 He also mentors a number of church leaders, and has many years experience in pastoring and counselling.

 Steve is a worship leader at Revelation Church, Chichester as well as being part of the Push Community, a group of worship leaders who want to resource the church by writing and producing new songs and developing individuals working in the music industry.
 He is married to Carla and can be found with his band ‘Deloreans’ most weekends.

 Carla received her calling in the very first Prayer Room and has been involved in the movement ever since.
-She does all sorts of things to keep 24-7 Prayer inspiring people around the world.
+She works as The GB Director of 24-7 PRayer.
 Carla lives in Chichester (UK) with her partner in crime Steve and their son Jackson.

-Bill, a trained teacher, works for HTB London and is also part of the Emmaus Rd family.
+Bill is the Pastor of Emmaus Rd Guildford.
 He has an incredible prophetic gift.
 Bill is married to Nici and together they have three sons.